wrussell1999/workshops/android-kotlin.md

 ## When can I watch this?

-This will be live streamed as part of [Hack Quarantine](https://hackquarantine.com) on their [live stream](https://hackquarantine.com/stream).
-Join in at 1PM BST on the 6th April 2020!
+This was live streamed as part of [Hack Quarantine](https://hackquarantine.com) on their [live stream](https://hackquarantine.com/stream).

-It will also be uploaded to YouTube afterwards.
+It will be uploaded to YouTube soon!

 ## Where do I even start?